 The changing face of retail

 Introduction

-With the decline of physical retail and the rise of online shopping, a trend which was accelerated during the pandemic and likely to continue, the retail landscape has changed dramatically in the last two years.
+With the decline of physical retail and the rise of online shopping, a trend which was accelerated during the pandemic and likely to continue, the retail landscape has changed dramatically in the last four years.
 All indications are that some of these changes are here to stay.
 Retail tenants looking to future-proof their businesses would be wise to consider the implications.
 Our retail specialists offer their views on the retail market in Australia…

+The changing face of retail